aparecerale/CPA/README.md

 Try live demo at: http://1621t870s4.imwork.net

-Watch operating video at: https://www.youtube.com/watch?v=OlWqsyNqF5k or downloading FinalDemo.mp4
+Please do watch operating video at: https://www.youtube.com/watch?v=OlWqsyNqF5k or downloading FinalDemo.mp4

 If you have any problem, contact tonycao@bu.edu please.